seeren/container/README.md

 ```php
 $container->register(new MyProvider);
 ```
-A custom provider have to extends ServiceProvider and add elements to his service attribut
+A custom provider have to extends ServiceProvider and add elements to his service attribut.
+This container have been made for resolve services quickly without configuration so he do not encourages use of providers
 ```php
 class MyProvider extends ServiceProvider
 {